 Takeaway

-The ground grub issue can be a major challenge for any gardener or farmer.
-Plus, there are so many ways to deal with them that it’s often hard to choose.
+The grub issue can be a significant challenge for any gardener or farmer, and there are so many ways to deal with it that it can be challenging to choose.

-With a little experimentation, you’re bound to find the perfect natural remedy to keep these garden and grass worms away for good.
+However, with some experimentation, you will find the perfect natural remedy to keep garden and grass grubs away for good.